Looking for a Good Plastic Surgeon?

 So, you’re thinking about having your nose done.
 Or maybe you’ve always wished your lips were a little fuller.
-Plastic surgery may be on your mind more now because you’re working from home during the pandemic and don’t like the way you look on those regular Zoom calls.
+Plastic surgery may be on your mind but you may not know where to start of what to expect.

 If you just want a famous celebrity’s nose or lips, you’ll probably end up disappointed.
 Such thinking can help fuel unrealistic expectations of what plastic surgery can deliver.
 Recognize that plastic surgery is real surgery, with real potential risks and complications.
 Your expectations — your aesthetic goals — should be realistic.